Kazimoto: JKT Tanzania midfielder accepts apology from Yanga SC’s Moro | Goal.com

 “We would also like to apologise on behalf of Moro to JKT Tanzania, the player [Mwinyi Kazimoto] and also our fans, and state clearly here in Yanga we don’t condone such behaviours.”

-Kazimoto has now confirmed that the Yanga reached out to him after the match to apologise.
+Kazimoto has now confirmed that the Yanga defender reached out to him after the match to apologise.

 “It is true he [Moro] called me and talked about the issue.
 On my part, it is over and I am concentrating on the upcoming league matches.
 Such things happen in football,” the former Simba midfielder is quoted by Daily News.